 As with the concert programme, grouping and juxtaposition of works of an exhibition are all-important.
 Each listener hears music differently, and as far as my artwork is concerned, I leave its relevance up to the understanding of the viewer.

-one hundredth gallery is working as a sales agent for Miriam Morris.
+one hundredth gallery is proud to be working as a sales agent for Miriam Morris.

-To enquire about, or purchase Miriam’s work, please contact Charles at one hundredth gallery at email@example.com or 0413 00 1234.
+To inquire about, or purchase Miriam’s work, please contact Charles at one hundredth gallery at email@example.com or 0413 00 1234.